LucasZhengrui/Enterprise_Software_Dev/README.md

 ## 1 - About us

-Our website application refers of the open source data from https://www.kaggle.com/datasets/brsdincer/all-natural-disasters-19002021-eosdis.
-This website application allows users to check disaster data with login or without login, which mean that clients can browse as a user or as a guest.
-And this website application have mutliple views for the database, which would be avaliable for different kind of users.
+Our website application refers to the open-source data from https://www.kaggle.com/datasets/brsdincer/all-natural-disasters-19002021-eosdis.
+This website application allows users to check disaster data with login or without login, which means that clients can browse as a user or as a guest.
+And this website application has multiple views for the database, which would be available for different kinds of users.

 ## 2 - Main features